 Ageing can be tough and caring for seniors with chronic and debilitating diseases is no laughing matter.
-A care environment can invoke stress, anger, depression and sadness which is not good for the mental health of elders and their caregivers.
+A caring environment can invoke stress, anger, depression and sadness which is not good for the mental health of elders and their caregivers.
 They need to have a catharsis for these feelings hence why humour and laughter are important.

 It is said that laughter is the best medicine.
 It is especially potent in a senior care environment.
 This is not just an anecdote.
 Medical research has shown that laughter is linked with many health benefits such as increasing blood flow, boosting the immune system, reducing the risk of cardiovascular diseases, lowering blood pressure and even preventing blood clots.
 Patients suffering from serious diseases such as cancer have identified that laughter is almost as important to them as being pain-free.